 What steps should I take as an undocumented student to apply for financial aid?

 We recognize that undocumented students are ineligible to apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
-Please contact the financial aid office by email at email@example.com or call 800-693-3173 or 440-775-8142 for instructions about completing the College Board PROFILE form.
+All applicants are required to submit the College Board PROFILE form.
+Please contact the financial aid office by email at firstname.lastname@example.org or call 800-693-3173 or 440-775-8142 with any questions.

 What will happen to my financial aid status if I become a US citizen or permanent resident following the initial application process and enrollment?